Kratos Defense & Security Solutions: Technical Directions Inc. (TDI)

 The TDI-J85 powers the US AFRL’s Gray Wolf, a low-cost cruise missile built by Northrop Grumman with a range of at least 250 nm (463 km).

 In March 2020, the Gray Wolf was tested with high altitude operation and multiple inflight engine starts.

 The Gray Wolf may be used in a networked swarm, like the AFRL Golden Horde initiative to be demonstrated in late 2020 with a modified Small Diameter Bomb I and a modified Miniature Air-Launched Decoy, coordinated against a simulated target in a fall 2021 demonstration.

+Kratos is expected in 2026 to open a new jet engine production line in Bristow, Oklahoma, initially creating 60 jobs.